hirosystems/docs/docs/docs/how-to-guides/how-to-upgrade-stacks-blockchain-api.md

 This command has two modes of operation, specified by the `--mode` option:

-- archival (default): The process will import and ingest all blockchain events that have happened since the first block.
+- **archival (default)**: The process will import and ingest all blockchain events that have happened since the first block.
-- pruned: The import process will ignore some prunable events (mempool, microblocks) until the import block height has reached `chain tip - 256` blocks.
+- **pruned**: The import process will ignore some prunable events (mempool, microblocks) until the import block height has reached `chain tip - 256` blocks.
 This saves a considerable amount of time during import, but sacrifices some historical data.
 You can use this mode if you are mostly interested in running an API version that prioritizes real-time information.

 Alternatively, instead of performing the `export-events` command in step 1, an environmental variable can be set which enables events to be streamed to a file as they are received, while the application is running normally.
-To enable this feature, set the `STACKS_EXPORT_EVENTS_FILE` environmentiable var to the file path where events should be appended.
+To enable this feature, set the `STACKS_EXPORT_EVENTS_FILE` environment variable to the file path where events should be appended.

 For example: